 The MEPI program responds to needs and emerging opportunities for citizens and organizations that target two core objectives.

-MEPI advances participatory governance in viewing citizens’ role as direct deliberative engagement with decision-makers and processes.
-Broader citizen participation in governance ensures inclusive decision-making and transparent political processes, promotes stability and enhances citizen confidence in government.
-MEPI empowers citizens to engage with governments in shaping their demands for services and opportunities on the local, regional, and national levels.
-MEPI bolsters civil society to effectively interact with government officials to increase their responsiveness to citizen needs and with citizens to channel their participation in decision-making.
-MEPI supports government officials’ efforts to increase their engagement with and responsiveness to citizens to resolve issues of shared concern.
+MEPI advances direct deliberative citizen engagement with decision-makers and processes.
+Broader citizen participation in governance ensures inclusive decision-making and transparent political processes, promotes stability, and enhances citizen confidence in government.
+MEPI empowers citizens and civil society to effectively engage with their government at the local, national, and regional level, helping them participate in decision-making and expanding access to opportunities and resources.
+MEPI supports government officials’ efforts to increase their engagement and responsiveness to, to resolve citizen concerns.

-- Increase citizens’ civic engagement to foster partnership and mutually beneficial dialogue with civil society and public officials.
+- Increase civic engagement to foster partnership and mutually beneficial dialogue with civil society and public officials at the local, national, and regional level

-- Strengthen individuals, including youth, with knowledge and skills to advocate for their interests at all levels of government.
+- Strengthen individuals, including youth and those from underserved communities, with knowledge and skills to advocate for their interests at all levels of government.
+Promote regional collaboration, support, and information-sharing.

-- Utilize MEPI leadership training programs to provide economically disadvantaged individuals the opportunities to build their leadership skills to effectively engage with civil society, the private sector, and/or government actors.
+- Utilize MEPI leadership training programs to provide economically disadvantaged individuals, including from marginalized and minority groups, the opportunities to build their leadership skills to effectively engage with civil society, the private sector, and/or government actors.
+Participants in select programs will be required to participate in gender studies.

 - Strengthen civil society’s ability to act as a credible mediator between governments and citizens, and channel citizens’ concerns in an effective manner.